 That salt should be non-iodized salt without anti-caking ingredients, such as sea salt or canning salt.
 The cabbage should be fresh and the water clean and preferably distilled or spring water.
 And of course, you want your crock, knives, and cutting board clean as well, so the only bacteria you have in your sauerkraut is the delicious kind that produces lactic acid.

 If you don’t own a crock, you can technically get by with any large, opaque, container for fermentation.
 You’ll need some kind of weights to make sure the fermenting cabbage stays submerged, like our ceramic weights or in a pinch, a food-grade plastic bag of salt water.
 You’ll also need a lid to to keep out the light.
-The other (better) solution for anyone missing some equipment is to pick up our Fermenting Kit.
-It includes a water-seal crock, a traditional triple blade cabbage cutter, a bamboo stomper, and our Favorite Pickles and Relishes recipe book.
+The other (better) solution for anyone missing some equipment is to pick up one of our Fermenting Kits.
+It includes a water-seal crock, a traditional triple blade cabbage cutter, a wooden stomper, and our Favorite Pickles and Relishes recipe book.
 Basically, everything you need.

 Fermentation crocks come in two types, water seal vs. traditional.
 Both types are large, opaque, ceramic jars with heavy half-circle ceramic weights that fit inside to hold your cabbage under the surface of the brine.
 The differences between the two are very subtle.
 A water seal crock has a lip at the top that holds water to create an air-tight seal for fermenting while allowing carbon dioxide and other fermentation gasses to escape.
 A traditional crock is covered with a flat lid or cloth that allows the gasses produced to escape while keeping other bacteria out.
 A water seal crock does a better job containing the smell of fermenting vegetables, but will require occasional refills and attention to ensure the water in the moat has not evaporated.
 A traditional crock is usually less expensive, but can be sturdier since their form allows for a pressed mold instead of a poured form like the water-seal type.